NelleV/practical-sessions/TP01_features/01_TD_feature_extraction.md

   What can you observe about the categories of the text?

 - Now looking at the entire dataset, how many articles are in the MEDI category?
-How many are in the PHY category?
+How many are in the PHYS category?
 And how many are in both?

 ## Basic feature extraction: bag-of-words